Guidance for Walk Leaders

 Thank you for agreeing to lead a walk with NDWG.
 This guidance covers the basics of how we do things and your role as a walk leader.
 If you have any queries about your walk or your role, please contact the walks organisers: walks@ndwg.org.uk

-Important: Please also read the additional guidance for COVID-19.
+Important: Please also read the official Ramblers walk leadership guide.

 The Role